isotopp/isotopp.github.io/content/posts/2020-09-26-my-private-data-warehouse.md

 Even in larger data sets,
 encoding can be deferred until there's infrastructure for online schema changes and sufficient disk space.

-Even in the one million rows example in
+Even in the one-million-row example in
 [Coding fields for great profit]({{< relref "/2020-09-18-mysql-encoding-fields-for-great-profit.md" >}}) the gain is not critical, though substantial.